 | Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-Retaining our service will provide you enhanced control over the value of your Kidlington leasehold, as your property will be more valuable and marketable in terms of lease length should you wish to sell.
-The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service gives you enhanced control over the value of your Kidlington leasehold, as your property will be more valuable and marketable in respect of lease length should you wish to sell.
+The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.